 An entire generation knows Craig Simpson only as a television analyst.
 And there are probably quite a few older fans that don’t remember him for anything else but being in the booth.
-Having now spent two decades providing colour commentary, it’s Simpson’s work on National Hockey League broadcasts that have came to shape how he’s perceived.
+Having now spent two decades providing colour commentary, it’s Simpson’s work on National Hockey League broadcasts that have come to shape how he’s perceived.

 But Simpson deserves to be known for what he did during his playing career, particularly with the Edmonton Oilers.
-Even while he was still lacing them up, Simpson didn’t get his due, and he’s only that much more under-appreciated now, more than a quarter century after skating his last shift.
+Even while he was still lacing them up, Simpson didn’t get his due, and he’s only that much more under-appreciated now, more than a quarter-century after skating his last shift.

-Simpson came into the NHL with the Pittsburgh Penguins, and retired as a member of the Buffalo Sabres, but in between he played 419 games over parts of six seasons, the bulk of his career, with the Oilers.
+Simpson came into the NHL with the Pittsburgh Penguins, and retired as a member of the Buffalo Sabres, but in between, he played 419 games over parts of six seasons, the bulk of his career, with the Oilers.

 Simpson was only 20, but already in his third NHL season and a veteran of 169 games when he was traded from Pittsburgh to the Oilers on Nov.
 24, 1987, in a seven-player deal headlined by superstar defenceman Paul Coffey.
 Coffey had sat out the first month and a half of the season after asking for a trade when Oilers general manager Glen Sather and owner Peter Pocklington refused to renegotiate his contract. (from ‘Oilers Send Coffey to Penguins’, The New York Times, 11/25/87)

 Drafted second overall in 1985, out of Michigan State University, Simpson made the jump to the NHL right away, playing 76 games as a rookie with the Penguins in 1985-86.
 The 6-foot-2 forward had 51 points in his second season, and was off to a fantastic start in 1986-87, recording 13 goals and 13 assists in his first 21 games with the Penguins.